knaaptime/mandown/{{ cookiecutter.repo_name }}/paper/draft.md

 fontsize: 10pt # for fancy_article use 11
 thanks: "This work is supported by NSF Grant XXXXXX"
 anonymous: False  # removes author information for blind review
+pandoc-latex-admonition:  # define different colors for each author
+  - classes: [auth1]
+    color: blue
+    position: left
+    linewidth: 4
+    nobreak: true
+    margin: -8
+  - classes: [auth2]
+    color: red
+numbersections: true
+header-includes:  | #[]
+# additional latex pkgs if necessary
+# no need to install these, tectonic will handle everything
+# (no need to keep longtable)
+  \usepackage{longtable}
 ---

 !include introduction.md